-Against our expectations, in our analysis of these time periods - particularly 2003 and 2005 - we have not found a significant number of articles focused on discussion about tourism and conference markets.
-Some articles have emerged in 2005 referring to the need to develop hotels and hospitality offers, but not to a sufficient extent to be made a separate sub-category; they have, rather, been included within the 'investment' sub-theme.
+Against our expectations, in our analysis of these periods, particularly 2003 and 2005, we have not found a significant number of articles focused on discussion about tourism and conference markets.
+Some articles have emerged in 2005 referring to the need to develop hotels and hospitality offers, but not sufficient to be made a separate sub-category, so they have been included within the 'investment' sub-theme.

-5.2.5.
-Social Inclusion and Access
+4.2.5.
+Social inclusion and access

-National coverage on social issues related to Liverpool is often popularly presented in the context of crime and violence stories; we have analysed and included such coverage within the 'city image' category.
-Articles included within this 'social issues' category reflect more in-depth debates around issues of inclusion, minority relations, access, and participation.
+National coverage on social issues related to Liverpool is often presented in the context of crime and violence stories, which have been analysed and included within the 'city image category'.
+Articles included within this 'social' category reflect more in-depth debates around issues of inclusion, minority relations, access and participation.

-Figure 8: Coverage counts of 'social' sub-themes per year and distribution of attitudes (%)
+Figure 8 - Coverage counts of 'social' sub-themes per year and distribution of attitudes (%)

-Interestingly, the mixture of issues here make it difficult to assign them specific sub-themes.
-However, in 1996 and 2003 we have been able to identify a series of articles clearly stressing 'minority issues', ranging from race/ethnic relations, disability, and local community and identity issues.
-It is important to note that, in 2003, all of those articles were dedicated to discussing the impacts of ECoC 2008; worryingly, all of those were discussed in negative terms.
+Interestingly, most articles identified in this category refer to a mixture of social issues to the point that it is difficult to assign them specific sub-themes.
+However, in 1996 and 2003 we have been able to identify a series of articles clearly stressing minority issues, ranging from race/ethnic relations, disability, and local community and identity issues.
+It is important to note that, in 2003, all of those articles were dedicated to discussing the impacts of the ECoC 2008.
+Worryingly, all of those were discussed in negative terms.
 Find below a couple or representative quotes: